Updated May 28, 2020.

 Whether you’re a travel blogger, fashion blogger, food blogger, lifestyle blogger, or another kind of blogger entirely, take a look around you.
 Why did you decide to live where you do?
 Does it have the best backdrops or the best desserts?
 Does it inspire you?
 Let it be your inspiration!

-I went from 0 to dozens of posts about Washington, D.C.!
+I went from 0 to dozens of posts and an entire page about

 8. Make a List